OleHolmNielsen/ITwiki/docs/Kickstart.rst

 -----------------------------------

 Automated installation with PXE_ and Anaconda_ is possible using either UEFI_ or legacy BIOS_ booting.
-You can either:
+You can network boot by either of these methods:

-* Configure the node's **boot order** with PXE_ network booting as the first boot device, or
+1. Configure the node's **boot order** with PXE_ network booting as the first boot device, or

-* When powering up the client computer, PXE_ network booting can be selected using the console, typically by pressing the F12 or F10 Function_key_ as shown in the console.
+2. When powering up the client computer, PXE_ network booting can be selected using the console, typically by pressing the F12 or F10 Function_key_ as shown in the console.

 When you have installed the above pxeconfig_toolkit_ and used pxeconfig_ to setup the client boot process, then it is sufficient to power cycle and/or start up the client computer.